AvishrantsSh/Social-Networking-Project/README.md

     ```
      _Note: Media files will not be deleted using this command_

-4. Update project requirements (useful for deployment)
+4. Running Django Testcases
     ```sh
-    make freeze
-    ```
-   This command will add all your project dependencies to `etc/requirements.txt`, making it very easy for deployment.

-5. Running Django Testcases
-    ```sh
     make test
     ```

-5. Check for proper formatting and import style using `black` and `isort`
+5. Check for proper formatting and import style using `autoflake`, `black` and `isort`
     ```sh
     make format
     ```